edersoncorbari/sparrow-account/README.md

   - It must not be possible to withdraw money for a given user when they don't have enough balance;
   - You should take concurrency issues into consideration;
   - Store data in memory;
-  - You should pay homage to Jack Sparrow - “Not all treasure is silver and gold, mate.”
+  - You should pay homage to Jack Sparrow.

-Things we're looking for:
+Designer partners and good coding practices:

   - Immutability;
   - Separation of concerns;
   - Unit and integration tests;
   - API design;
-  - Error handling.
+  - Error handling;
+  - Language idiomatic use.

 ## 1 Proposed Solution